slcoyne/Doing_Data_Science_CS_1/Case_Study_Write_Upv3.md

     *quantile analysis based on GDP ranks

 ##Directions to Run the Code
 The R script, main.R, will run three separate R scripts: download_packages_and_data, clean_and_merge, and analysis.
 If the user has specific questions relating to data cleaning, please review the script clean_and_merge.
 Likewise, the same is true for analysis.
 If the user does not need to download ggplot2 or downloader, comment these commands out with hashtag x 2.
 Also, if the World Bank URL's are not working properly, store the raw data files in the proper directory and proceed with running the analysis.
-The end user should also be aware the final tidy data set will be written to the directory upon completion of the script.
+The end user should also be aware the final tidy data set will be written to the working directory upon completion of the script.
 This is intended for users who wish to do additional analysis or make more visualizations.
+When the user runs main.R, the files written to the working directory are as follows:

+GDP file name (raw data only): getdata_data_GDP

+Education file name (raw data only): getdata_data_EDSTATS_Country

 To source the main.R script, please use the following command.